dfinity/portal/docs/developer-docs/integrations/ledger/index.md

 - This page provides an introduction to the basics of ICP and the ledger.
 For a more detailed explanation of the complete public interface of the ledger canister head over to the [specification](/docs/current/references/ledger) in the [references section](/docs/current/references/).
 - [Interact with the ICP ledger](interact-with-ledger.md) provides hands on tutorials to interact with the ICP ledger from the command line, JavaScript applications and from canisters.
-- [Ledger Local Setup](./ledger-local-setup.md) walks you through the steps to deploy a ledger canister to your local replica for development.
+- [Ledger local setup](./ledger-local-setup.md) walks you through the steps to deploy a ledger canister to your local replica for development.
-- [Deploy New Token](./deploy-new-token.md) explains how you can create your own token by deploying a custom ledger canister and make it available to exchanges via the [Rosetta API](../rosetta/).
+- [Deploy new token](./deploy-new-token.md) explains how you can create your own token by deploying a custom ledger canister and make it available to exchanges via the [Rosetta API](../rosetta/).
-- [Collecting dust](./collecting-dust.md) explains the mechanism to trim the dust accounts from the ledger.
+- [Account trimming](./collecting-dust.md) explains the mechanism to trim the dust accounts from the ledger.

-## The Basics
+## Architecture

 ### Accounts